 Spring on The Coromandel is an amazing time to experience the very best the landscape has to offer, including some fantastic annual events that are worth booking well in advance for a weekend getaway.
 Sunlover Retreat in Tairua combines luxury with comfort, making it an excellent accommodation choice to take advantage of all the events and activities taking place in The Coromandel throughout the Spring season.
 Whether you are a foodie, a fitness fanatic or a fan of Coromandel art and culture, expect to experience The Coromandel as a sensational springtime destination.

-This year the Whitianga Scallop Festival was a sell-out, with tickets getting scooped up well in advance to attend New Zealand’s iconic seafood festival.
-Since 2004 the Scallop Festival has attracted seafood lovers from all over New Zealand and beyond.
-There are many ways to cook a scallop and you are bound to learn some of them at Whitianga Scallop Festival, where you can witness and sample scallops being cooked by well-known chefs, restaurants and community groups.
+Since 2004 the Scallop Festival had attracted seafood lovers from all over New Zealand.
+Based on grave concerns for the rapidly declining numbers and health of local scallops (and the subsequent closure of the fishery), the organisers took the opportunity to celebrate the sustainable bounty of the ocean in a more responsible way and the Whitianga Oceans Festival evolved.
+There are many ways to enjoy our seafood and you are bound to learn some of them at the festival, where you can witness and sample delicacies of the ocean cooked by well-known chefs, restaurants and community groups.
 Quality live entertainment, seafood cooking classes and demonstrations add to the flavour and fun of the one day festival, held annually in September with local venues staging events and theme nights in the four fringing days.

 For Weekend Warriors